top of page

 Training at MATTS

 MATTS offers a STAT-approved teacher training course based near Manchester.
-The course fulfils all required training hours and follows the established framework outlined above.
+The course fulfils and exceeds all the requirements for STAT approval and CNHC registration and follows the established framework outlined above.

 A distinctive feature of MATTS is its flexibility.
 While full-time training is available, most students train part-time, attending classes in a way that fits their individual circumstances.
-Students are able to determine their own pattern of attendance, allowing the training to develop alongside other professional and personal commitments.
+Students are completely free to determine their own pattern of attendance, allowing the training to develop alongside other professional and personal commitments.

 For a fuller understanding of training and how it is experienced in practice, you may find the following pages helpful: